Genesee Valley Center

+Genesee Valley Center is an enclosed regional shopping mall in Flint Township, Michigan, just outside the city of Flint, Michigan, United States.
+Opening in 1970, the mall was developed by Detroit-based department store chain Hudson's, who served as one of the two original anchor stores along with Sears.
+Expansions throughout the mall's history added JCPenney, Mervyn's, and Montgomery Ward, as well as a food court.
+Hudson's was sold to Marshall Field's in 2001, which itself was sold to Macy's five years later.
+Montgomery Ward closed in 2001 and was demolished for an outdoor concourse featuring a Barnes & Noble, while Mervyn's was later converted to Burlington.
+Following the closures of both Burlington and Sears in 2018, the mall began a period of decline which led to multiple store closures.
+Macy's closed in 2025, leaving JCPenney as the sole anchor store.
+The mall is owned and managed by Namdar Realty Group.

 History

+Shopping Centers, Inc. of Southfield, Michigan, a retail division of Detroit, Michigan-based Hudson's department stores, first announced plans for Genesee Valley Center in 1968.
+These plans coincided with one of the firm's other malls under development at the time, Southland Center in the Detroit suburb of Taylor.
+Hudson's would serve as the southern anchor store of Genesee Valley Center, with Sears as the complex's other anchor, in between an enclosed shopping mall comprising approximately 50 stores.
+Victor Gruen served as Genesee Valley Center's architect.

-Genesee Valley Center was developed in 1970 by Shopping Centers, Inc. of Southfield, Michigan, a retail division of Detroit, Michigan-based Hudson's department stores.
-It was built as a one-level, enclosed shopping mall, consisting of a straight-line concourse with an anchor store at either end.
-Sears, the northern anchor, was the first store to open, doing so in May 1970.
+Sears was the first store to open, doing so in May 1970.
 Hudson's followed two months later, with this location being the chain's largest store outside of Detroit.
-These two stores served as the northern and southern anchor stores to the mall, respectively.
 On August 8, 1970, Genesee Valley Center opened to the public.
 At the time, it comprised fifty-six tenants, including a Hamady Brothers supermarket and Cunningham Drug.
 By September, a Woolworth dime store had opened next to Sears.

 In 1979, an eastern wing anchored by JCPenney was added to the mall.
 A mezzanine level with a food court was added in 1987.
 The Cunningham Drug Store was demolished for a wing featuring a Mervyns in 1993, Montgomery Ward was also added.
-These additions brought the mall to 13,00000 sqft of gross leasable area, making it the largest mall in Michigan to be located north of Detroit.
+These additions brought the mall to 13,00000 sqft of gross leasable area, making it the largest mall in Michigan north of Detroit.
 Woolworth was briefly downsized to a cosmetics-oriented prototype called Woolworth Express before closing entirely.
-In 2001, Montgomery Ward had closed the last of its store nationwide.
+In 2001, Montgomery Ward closed along with the last of its stores nationwide.
 The same year, Hudson's was renamed Marshall Field's, which itself became Macy's when the parent company of Marshall Field's was acquired.